LaibinChang/DiffColor/README.md

 ```

 ## Train
-1. Download underwater datasets and set the following structure
+1. Prepare the underwater dataset and set it to the following structure:
 ```
 |-- WaterDatasets
     |-- train